offsideswap/Moonmage/projects/sdk/docs/Token.md

 A utility class for handling tokens.
 Token is a baseclass used by the following:

-- `BeanstalkToken` - for internal tokens with no ERC20; ex Seed and Stalk
+- `MoonmageToken` - for internal tokens with no ERC20; ex Seed and Mage
 - `ERC20Token` - standard ERC20 token
 - `NativeToken` - for representing chain native token that isn't an ERCO20; ex ETH or AVAX or MATIC